 In some cases, the scar can look so unsightly or impair the functionality of the skin so much that surgery is indicated to completely remove it and build a new one.

-However, when the scar is large or the patient feels very uncomfortable with the procedure, it is possible to associate anesthesia with venous sedation, so that the person will sleep and not feel any kind of distress or nervousness.
+However, when the scar is large or the patient feels very uncomfortable with the procedure, it is possible to associate anaesthesia with venous sedation, so that the person will sleep and not feel any kind of distress or nervousness.

-As with all surgery, scar revision can also have complications, including bleeding, unwanted reactions due to anesthesia and infections.
+As with all surgery, scar revision can also have complications, including bleeding, unwanted reactions due to anaesthesia and infections.
 Fortunately, complications are not that frequent, and the procedure is quite safe, says the plastic surgeon in Chandigarh.

 How is the Postoperative

 The postoperative period of Scar revision surgery in Delhi is usually quiet, without the patient feeling much pain or major discomfort.

 If the patient has a profession that does not require physical effort, it is usually not necessary to move away from his work routine and other day-to-day activities.
 Exercise and physical activities, in turn, can be resumed about a week after the procedure.

 A very important recommendation is not to expose yourself to the sun, especially in the first month after surgery, protecting the area worked on even when you are indoors or on cloudy days and using sunscreen with an SPF 30 or higher.

 This care is essential to prevent the sun from causing permanent stains at the site of the new scar, which can irreversibly damage the result of the revision, warns the plastic surgeon in Nagpur.

 Is there a risk that the new scar will be of poor quality?